Tooth Extractions Near Dayton, OH

 Start Here

-If you may need a tooth removed, we’ll start with an exam and X-rays if needed.
-We’ll explain the issue, confirm the plan, and go over your options.
+If you may need a tooth removed, we're easy to reach from Dayton — about 15 minutes via OH-4 or OH-444 to Fairborn.
+Start with an exam and X-rays if needed.
+We'll explain the issue, confirm the plan, and go over your options.
 We try to save teeth when we can.
 If extraction is best, the procedure will be simple, gentle, and predictable.

 When You May Need a Tooth Pulled